Virginia Tech® home

 Focus Areas and Roles

-Each Student Leader is assigned a focus area, such as ExperienceVT, Well-being, or Inclusion and Belonging, which informs the specific ways they fulfill their assigned duties.
+Each Student Leader is assigned a focus area, such as ExperienceVT, Well-being, or Belonging and Community Well-being, which informs the specific ways they fulfill their assigned duties.

 Student Leader for ExperienceVT